mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

     * geomType: Geometry type - point, line, polygon, multipolygon
     * geomField: name of the geometry column
     * srid: Coordinate reference system of the geometry column - EPSG code (f.e.
 4326)
-    * filter: Data filters for values ​​in a defined column, e.g. filter: interests = 'maps'
+    * filter: Data filters for values in a defined column, e.g. filter: interests = 'maps'
+    * userColumn: stores the user name on save (see filterUser / trackUser)
+    * styleField: column to store the style for a feature (pnly for line and polygon with allowCustomStyle: true)
 * **allowChangeVisibility:** Offer buttons to toggle feature visibility (default true)

    .. image:: ../../../../figures/digitizer/allowchangevisibility.png